-To get the best logo for your site and to save money the best strategy is to order logos from 3 different sellers who's samples you like.
+To get the best logo for your site and to save money the best strategy is to order logos from 3 different sellers who are samples you like.

 Give them all the EXACT same instructions on how you want your logo to look.

-Be clear on what your site offers, whether you want just text or text and images, and what colours you want.
+Be clear on what your site offers, whether you want just text or text and images, and what colors you want.

 And send them example logos you like from other sites in your niche so they have a point of reference

 And just order the absolute most basic $5 gig first no extras.